-It can never be denied that the connection with the classical music helps one explore the soul.
+It can never be denied that the connection with classical music helps one explore the soul.
 The music preferences of each of us are different, but we all know or aim to connect to the roots of many of the songs that we hear today.

-It is called classic for a reason, it is sophisticated, speaks for itself and creates an ambiance that feels like time travel.
+It is called classic for a reason, it is sophisticated, speaks for itself, and creates an ambiance that feels like time travel.
 One may have heard the mention of these ageless earful pieces of comfort, but it makes an impact when they are heard or a better word ‘listen’ too in a comfortable atmosphere.
-Of course, the world of classical music is vast but this post is an effort to list down essential classical music which is never forgotten.
+Of course, the world of classical music is vast but this post is an effort to list down essential classical music that is never forgotten.

-1. Jacqueline du Pré’s Elgar Cello Concerto (EMI)
+1. Jacqueline du Pré’s Elgar Cello Concerto

 This masterpiece by Jacqueline du Pré’s speaks volume of what talent at a young age can do.
 She was just twenty when she performed and has been ever since imbedded in the memory.
 Jacqueline had a short career due to her health.
 She bid goodbye to the world due to multiple sclerosis.
 In real life, too, she was extraordinary just like this piece of music where she fought for years before her life.
-This piece of music is a masterpiece which was recognized way after its actual release.
+This piece of music is a masterpiece that was recognized way after its actual release.

 2. Wolfgang Amadeus Mozart, Eine Kleine Nachtmusik

 This composition by Wolfgang Amadeus Mozart was made in the year 1787.
 This is a German name which means ‘a little serenade’.
 The composition is often rendered as light music.
 This has four movements and is made for two violins, a cello, and a viola, but is seen performed by string orchestras.
-The first ever performance of this was not recorded.
+The first-ever performance of this was not recorded.
 It was not until 1827 that the piece was published, which was after Mozart’s death this along with many of his compositions was sold by his widow.
 This is often seen being performed or used and is defiantly one of Mozart’s most popular compilations.

 3. Georges Bizet, Carmen

 This one by the French composer Bizet rose to its glory years after it was first performed.
 The Carmen was ahead of its time and faced scandalous reactions from its audience in the first Opera Performance in Paris.
 It has four acts and the unconventional performance was not received well.
 Bizet died after the 33rd performance.
 A decade after this incident, this essential classic music received acclaim all over the world.
-This music is preferred for its brilliance of harmony and melody along with the ability to create an atmosphere which depicts the emotions of the character in the true light.
+This music is preferred for its brilliance of harmony and melody along with the ability to create an atmosphere that depicts the emotions of the character in the true light.